petertseng/cinch-loveletter/README.md

 The code was written too long ago and there's too little interest in this to justify that effort though.

 In general, this code is not regularly maintained.
-The tests were last known to pass on Cinch 2.3.1 and cinch-game-bot c7d9f837475b.
+The tests were last known to pass on Cinch 2.3.1 and cinch-game-bot f689a0c2ab8d.
+A quick run through of a game was performed as well to ensure that the game was at least functional.
 Compatibility with later versions of either gem is not guaranteed.
-Full functional testing was not performed, only that the tests passed.